DocileMango/CTF-Write-ups/HACK@AC 2024/hack-me/ReadMe.md

 ![](./images/image1.png)

-Let's look at the file in wireshark.
+Let's look at the file in Wireshark.
 This is what we see:

 ![](./images/image2.png)